codingsoo/conflict-prediction/README.md

 5. Check conflict possibility : Before a user starts to work, the user can check whether editing certain file generates a conflict or not.
 6. Check working status : A user can ask about other user's working status.(Working Project, Logic, Line, Amount)
 7. Give user message : A user can let chatbot give a message to other users.
-8. Give recommendation : A user can ask chatbot to recommend how to deal with the conflict.
+8. Give recommendation : A user can ask chatbot to recommend how to deal with the conflict in certain file.
 9. Check ignored file : A user can ask chatbot about which files are being ignored by certain user or ignored in the project.
 10. Check who lock file : A user can ask chatbot about who lock certain file.
 11. Check severity : A user can ask chatbot about how severe conflict is in certain file.